 Blaxhall Sessions

-Returning for a Seventh Season - Yes! seven years - of First Class Folk to a small, but perfectly formed, village in Suffolk.
+Returning for an Eighth Season - Yes! eight years of First Class Folk - to a small, but perfectly formed, village in Suffolk.

 The Blaxhall Sessions is building a reputation for bringing some of the biggest names in folk to one of the smallest Village Halls in Suffolk.
 The hall itself has the most beautiful acoustics and the artists enjoy playing there ... even though the odd tractor may rumble by in a quiet moment.